 This story explores both the lack of maintenance and availability of fodder for the elephants, besides a plethora of other issues that convert the holding ground to a prison – and a place of death.

-This environmental investigation was produced with the generous support of the Earth Journalism Network (EJN).
+This environmental investigation story was produced as a part of Stories from the Margins initiative supported by the Earth Journalism Network (EJN) and Internews.